 At age 70, the value of your insurance policy will be reduced to 68 percent.

 At age 75, the value of your insurance policy will be reduced to 46 percent.

 At age 80, the value of your insurance policy will be reduced to 30 percent.

-- Supplemental term life insurance of one, two, three or four times employee’s annual base salary
+- Supplemental term life and AD&D insurance of one, two, three or four times employee’s annual base salary

 Employee Optional Term Life Premiums (PDF)

 - Dependent term life and AD&D insurance of $25,000, $50,000, $75,000 or $100,000 for spouse or domestic partner

 - Dependent child term life and AD&D insurance of $4,000 for eligible dependents birth to age 25.

 - Group Variable Universal life insurance of one through seven times employee’s annual base salary.